SAMMBEZ/delta-demo/README.md

 # delta-demo
-Creation of Demo repository for Git and GitHub
+Creation of Demo repository for Git and GitHub.
+This is for collaborative work on our project.